picotech/picosdk-ps3000a-matlab-instrument-driver/README.md

 Issues can be reported via the [Issues tab](https://github.com/picotech/picosdk-ps3000a-matlab-instrument-driver/issues).

 Please leave a comment and rating for this submission on our [MATLAB Central File Exchange page](https://uk.mathworks.com/matlabcentral/fileexchange/38952-picoscope-3000-series-matlab-generic-instrument-driver).

+## Contributing

+Contributions to examples are welcome.
+Please refer to our [guidelines for contributing](.github/CONTRIBUTING.md) for further information.

 ## Copyright and licensing

-picosdk-ps3000a-matlab-instrument-driver is Copyright (C) 2012 - 2017 Pico Technology Ltd. All rights reserved.
 See [LICENSE.md](LICENSE.md) for license terms.

 *PicoScope* is a registered trademark of Pico Technology Ltd.